Deinonychosauria: Description

 Like other theropods, deinonychosaurs were bipedal; that is, they walked on their two hind legs.
-However, whereas most theropods walked with three toes contacting the ground, fossilized footprint tracks confirm that most deinonychosaurs held the second toe off the ground in a hyperextended position, with only the third and fourth toes bearing the weight of the animal.
+Whereas most theropods walked with three toes contacting the ground, fossilized footprint tracks confirm that most deinonychosaurs held the second toe off the ground in a hyperextended position, with only the third and fourth toes bearing the weight of the animal.
 This is called functional didactyly.
 The enlarged second toe bore an unusually large, curved sickle-shaped claw (held off the ground or 'retracted' when walking).
 This claw was especially large and flattened from side to side in the large-bodied predatory eudromaeosaurs.
 The first toe (hallux) was relatively small and angled inward toward the center of the body, but was not fully reversed as in modern birds.

 The teeth of deinonychosaurs were curved and serrated, but not blade-like except in some advanced species such as Dromaeosaurus albertensis.
-The serrations on the front edge of deinonychosaur teeth were very small and fine, while the back edge had serrations which were very large and hooked.
+The serrations on the front edge of deinonychosaur teeth were very small and fine, while the back edge had serrations that were very large and hooked.
 Deinonychosaurs generally had long, winged forelimbs, though these were smaller in some troodontids.
 The wings usually bore three large, flexible claws.

 Most deinonychosaurs seem to have been predatory, though some smaller species especially among the troodontids are known to have been at least omnivorous.